antleaf/rioxx/webroot/content/profiles/v3-0-rc-1/rioxxterms_project.md

 </rioxxterms:project>
 ```

 Where ***the resource*** is associated with more than one project ID, a *rioxxterms:project* property **MUST** be added for each.
-This means that it is permissible for multiple instances of the `rioxxterms:project` property to appear in a single RIOXX metadata record.
+This means that it is permissible for multiple instances of the `rioxxterms:project` property to appear in a single Rioxx metadata record.